 - Personal information collected through in-person conferences, fundraisers, marketing events or similar activities;

 - Personal information processed for research that falls outside the CCPA’s clinical research exemption;

 CCPA 2020 Impact on Healthcare Sector

-There are significant changes to the way personal data and healthcare data in particular needs to be handled under the CCPA.
-Accordingly, healthcare organizations should take into account the following alterations while obtaining, processing and storing personal information:
+There are significant changes to the way personal data and healthcare data in particular need to be handled under the CCPA.
+Accordingly, healthcare organizations should take into account the following alterations while obtaining, processing, and storing personal information: